If you're looking for clad stainless steel cookware, start with this guide!

 Some cookware is made of 316Ti, which is 316 stainless steel that contains titanium.
 As impressive as this sounds, 316Ti is of similar quality as other 316 stainless types.
 As this article explains, the use of 316Ti over 316 is largely historical, having come about in different parts of the world more out of tradition than anything else.

 200 Series stainless steel contains almost no nickel--less than 0.75%--and instead uses manganese to achieve corrosion resistance.
 200 Series stainless is less corrosion resistant than 300 Series, as well as cheaper.
 Some cookware manufacturers use 200 Series stainless steel, particularly on the low end of the market.
 If a manufacturer doesn't say what type of stainless they use, it could well be the cheaper, less corrosion resistant 200 Series stainless.
-For example, we suspect that Cuisinart cookware is 200 Series stainless; this is how they can price their cookware as low as they do.
-And even though 200 Series is less durable, Cuisinart Multiclad Pro is still very nice cookware for the price, especially if you're on a tight budget.
+For example, we suspect that Cuisinart cookware (review below or see our full review here) is 200 Series stainless; this is how they can price their cookware as low as they do.
+And even though 200 Series is less corrosion resistant, the difference is small, and Cuisinart Multiclad Pro is still very nice cookware for the price, especially if you're on a tight budget.

 400 Series stainless steel, or ferritic stainless, is also used in cookware manufcturing to make it induction compatible.
 Since nearly all stainless steel cookware these days is induction compatible, the configuration is typically 304 or 316 stainless on the cooking surface, and 400 Series magnetic stainless on the exterior, as shown in this diagram from All-Clad (even though they don't call it 400 Series stainless):